The First National Bank Of New Haven

 1902 $20 Red Seal National Bank Note

-The First National Bank Of New Haven also printed 298 sheets of $10 1902 blue seal national bank notes.
-In the scheme of things that is a really tiny printing number.
-You are likely dealing with a true rarity.
+The First National Bank Of New Haven also printed 1,473 sheets of $10 1902 blue seal national bank notes.
+Most banks that printed such a small number of blue seal bank notes fall into the rare bank category.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note